Ladysnake/Blabber/README.md

 This mod must be installed on both server and client to work properly.

+For more information, check out [the full description on the Ladysnake website](https://ladysnake.github.io/wiki/blabber).

 ## Adding Blabber to your project

 You can add the library by inserting the following in your `build.gradle` :